weirdyang/Wexflow/README.md

 ## What's New?

-Check out the new [version 5.3](https://github.com/aelassas/Wexflow/releases/tag/v5.3).
-This version includes a brand new [designer](https://github.com/aelassas/Wexflow/wiki/Usage#designer) with drag and drop features and snapping, JSON and XML import, JSON and XML export, suppport for XSLT 3.0, support for IMAP, bug fixes, performance enhancements and under the hood updates.
+Check out the new [version 5.4](https://github.com/aelassas/Wexflow/releases/tag/v5.4).
+This version includes new features in the [designer](https://github.com/aelassas/Wexflow/wiki/Usage#designer) such as autosaving, multi settings, multi delete, shortcuts, local variables and much more, support for parallel jobs in the manager, support for parallel jobs for approval workflows, bug fixes, performance enhancements, and under the hood updates.

 ## Wexflow